AntondeGroot/Flashbook/files/installation guide.md

 ## Installation

 1. download all the other files
+1. go in command prompt to the relevant folder
-1. run `pyi-makespec pyinstaller flashbook-1.0.0.py --icon=book.ico`
+1. create a .spec file by typing: `pyi-makespec pyinstaller flashbook-1.0.0.py --icon=book.ico`
-1. then add to the .spec file:
+1. then add to the created .spec file:
 ```
 import sys
 sys.setrecursionlimit(5000)